liavjulio/Car-agency---Java/README.md

 Launch the application from your IDE.
 Use the graphical user interface to perform various operations:
-Add new vehicles: Input vehicle details and add them to the system.
+Add new vehicles: Input vehicle details and add them to the agency.
-Sell vehicles : Mark vehicles as sold and update the inventory.
+Sell vehicles : Mark vehicles as sold and update the agency.
 Test vehicles : Initiate test drives for interested customers.
 Save and load mementos: Save up to 3 mementos and load them as needed.
 Perform concurrent operations: Utilize thread pooling for concurrent tasks.